Skenkel/Anime_Rec/README.md

 Purpose: Build a recommendation engine to recommend Anime (Japanese Cartoons) based on the existing data on MyAnimeList.net.

-Anime fans (or 'Otaku', as they prefert to be called), like consumers of any media, can use assistance from modern machine learning and data science techniques in deciding Anime to watch.
+Anime fans (or 'Otaku', as they prefer to be called), like consumers of any media, can use assistance from modern machine learning and data science techniques in deciding Anime to watch.

-Additionally, they have been kind enough to provide a large data set of public user scores.
+The project consist of three phases, Data Collection (webscraping large quantities of user reviews and  score from myanimelist.net), item-item filtering(using user scores, tf-idf of user reviews, and latent factors to return anime that are similar to anime user's like), and score prediction (5 different neural nets who are trained on differently processed data).

 ## The Data
 #### Collection Process
-A number of scripts are used to gather data,  becaue MyAnimeList (referred to as mal from here on out) has a history of DDOS attacks, they no longer give out production API keys.
+A number of scripts are used to gather data,  because MyAnimeList (referred to as mal from here on out) has a history of DDOS attacks, they no longer give out production API keys.
 As such, all data for this project was acquired via scraping.

 ##### Usernames
 MAL does not give any way to enumerate users, except via a search function.
-MAL_username Scrape generates a pseudorandom collection of valid mal usernames by randomly choosing a three digit alphanumeric string, searching for usernames containing that string, getting every user, and repeating.
+MAL_username Scrape generates a pseudo random collection of valid mal usernames by randomly choosing a three digit alphanumeric string, searching for usernames containing that string, getting every user, and repeating.
-I stopped collecting usernames once I had 1.5 million user_names, as I deemed that to be a large enough sample to allow for futher data collection.
+I stopped collecting usernames once I had 1.5 million user_names, as I deemed that to be a large enough sample to allow for adequate data collection.

 ##### User Scores
 Once I have a set of usernames (A list->set-> list conversion removes duplicates nicely) Mal-Score-Scraper is used.
-This script import as uses Mal-Scraper (https://github.com/QasimK/mal-scraper ) to get scores (a number from 1-10) and status (Watching, Completed, On Hold, etc) for each user.
+This script uses Mal-Scraper (https://github.com/QasimK/mal-scraper ) to get scores (a number from 1-10) and status (Watching, Completed, On Hold, etc) for each user.
 Once I have this information I use pandas to save it to a dataframe in memory, then write out to a csv.
-It's important to note that I parralelized this aspect of the scrape (with three systems using a vpn and different vpn endpoints) and that this could be easily parrelelized to an arbitrary number of systems.
+It's important to note that I parallelized this aspect of the scrape (with three systems using a vpn and different vpn endpoints) and that this could be easily parallelized to an arbitrary number of systems.